 The Best Way to Buy Train Tickets for Spain

 We’ve tested out all of the top ticketing portals and comparison shopping websites for train tickets for Spain and the rest of Europe, and unlike with many of the articles we write, this one was not a difficult choice.
-Loco2 is much easier to use than Renfe’s official site and charges exactly the same with no booking fees — whereas many private portals do have booking fees.
+Trainline is much easier to use than Renfe’s official site.

-Here’s where Loco2 did better than Renfe and competing portals:
+Here’s where Trainline did better than Renfe and competing portals:

-- Loco2 gives the same prices as when buying from Renfe (and is, on occasion, cheaper): Loco2 gets its money from a commission from each train operator, so it can offer the same prices as you’d get on the official Renfe site, without booking fees or other sneaky markups, as happens on some other private platforms.
-The same is true if you’re booking tickets on Trainline for France, Germany, Eurostar (Paris to London), Italy and more.
-Since Renfe’s booking system isn’t particularly smart, to say the least, it can actually charge you more for complex routes within and especially outside of Spain than Loco2 does.
+- Trainline gives the same prices on routes as when buying from Renfe (and is, on occasion, cheaper): The same is true if you’re booking tickets on Trainline for France, Germany, Eurostar (Paris to London), Italy and more.
+Since Renfe’s booking system isn’t particularly smart, to say the least, it can actually charge you more for complex routes within and especially crossing outside of Spain than Trainline does.

-- Loco2 shows bus options that can save you money and help you reach some places not accessible by train.
+- Trainline shows extensive bus options that can save you money or help you reach some small towns Spain not accessible by train.

-- Loco2’s website is smooth and functional.
+- Trainline’s website is smooth and functional.
 It is in (real) English, accepts foreign credit cards, and is well-designed and streamlined.
-There is a great little map in the search results that helps you better understand your trip, especially if you’re not familiar with Spanish geography.

-- Easy cancellations: If you purchase a ticket that has a refundable option, you can take care of this directly and easily through the Loco2 website instead of having to deal with Renfe.
+- Easy cancellations: If you purchase a ticket that has a refundable option, you can take care of this directly and easily through the Trainline website instead of having to deal with Renfe.

 A Few Disadvantages — But They’re Not Derailing Us

-There are three downsides we still note with Loco2.
+There are a few downsides we still note with Trainline.

-- Loco2 doesn’t have the “mesa” option that is offered by Renfe to order for 3-4 people seated together at a table.
+- Trainline doesn’t have the “mesa” option that is offered by Renfe to order for 3-4 people seated together at a table.

 Other Options for Booking Train Tickets for Spain Online

 We’ve discussed above why the Spanish train company Renfe is such a pain for booking train tickets.
-It doesn’t hurt to double-check their site, but Trainline connects directly into Renfe’s system and in all of our tests was able to offer exactly the same prices.
+It doesn’t hurt to double-check their site, but Trainline connects directly into Renfe’s system and in all of our tests was able to offer the same prices for individual routes.
 It is important to note that there are some tickets for smaller regional trains in Spain that are not sold online at all, and Renfe’s site can be useful for seeing those routes and times even though it can’t sell you those tickets; you have to buy them at a train station.